 Make heating private homes with their own hands can anyone who carefully examine the recommendations posted in this article with photos.

-This option is quite simple in terms of composition,However, it requires qualification for installation.
-After heating in the boiler, the coolant expands, and its density decreases, as a result of which water rises up the vertical riser.
-At the top of the system, an expansion tank is placed in which the heated liquid is expelled.
-After that, it flows down and on the reverse risers flows to convectors or radiators.
-Cooling, the liquid builds up the density and returns to the heating device.
-For a water heating system there are several important points.
-First, it is necessary to correctly choose the diameter of the feeding risers.
-In order for the natural circulation of water to be possible, the pipes should be quite large in diameter.
-Secondly, you need to calculate the correct bias for the risers.
-From the feeding riser, it should be placed in the direction of the radiators, and for the reverse riser - the slope must be made towards the heating element, i.e. boiler.
-If these conditions are not observed, the natural circulation will be disturbed.
+This option is quite simple in terms of composition,However, it requires qualification during installation.
+After heating in the boiler, the coolant expands and its density decreases, due to which the water rises up the vertical riser.
+At the top of the system, an expansion tank is placed, into which the heated liquid is displaced.
+After that, it flows down and flows through the return risers to the convectors or radiators.
+Cooling down, the liquid increases its density and returns to the heating device.
+There are several important points for a water heating system.
+Firstly, it is necessary to correctly select the diameter of the supply risers.
+In order for natural circulation of water to be possible, the pipes must be of a fairly large diameter.
+Secondly, it is necessary to calculate the correct slope for the risers.
+From the supply riser, it should be made towards the radiators, and for the return riser, the slope must be made towards the heating element, i.e. the boiler.
+If these conditions are not met, natural circulation will be disrupted.
 Heating with forced circulation.
-The fluid here is driven by a pump (circulating).
-For different heating systems, pumps of various capacities have been created.
-The illustration shows the scheme of operation of this type of heating.
-Heated liquid under the pressure created by the pump, according to work, is fed to the heaters.
+The liquid here is set in motion by a pump (circulation).
+Pumps of different capacities are created for different heating systems.
+The illustration shows the operation diagram of this type of heating.
+Heated liquid under pressure created by the pump is fed to heating devices.
 Pay attention to the valves shown in the diagram.
-With their help, the temperature is regulated on any radiator.
-In turn, the valves are produced both automatically and manually.
+They regulate the temperature on any radiator.
+In turn, the valves are produced both automatic and manual.

-To eliminate the air from the radiatorsIn addition, the cranes of the Mevskiy are installed, as necessary, by means of them they lower the air.
-To make the right choice between a water heating system with natural circulation and forced circulation, you should know the strengths and weaknesses of each.
+To eliminate air locks on radiatorsAdditionally, Mevski taps are installed as needed to release air.
+To make the right choice between a water heating system with natural circulation and a forced one, you should know the strengths and weaknesses of each of them.
 Advantages of heating with natural circulation:

 - there is no dependence on the availability of electricity, since the system is devoid of a circulation pump.